 Communicate how the company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders |

 The Directors typically meet or communicate with institutional shareholders during the year as required.
 Shareholders are encouraged to attend webinars (advertised on the Company’s website) on the release of preliminary and interim results as well as the annual general meeting (and any other general meetings) at which the Group’s activities are considered and questions answered.
 General information about the Group is also available on this website, which includes overviews of the activities of the Group as well as all recent Company announcements.
 The Non-Executive Directors are available to discuss any matter stakeholders might wish to raise, and the Chairman and the Independent Non-Executive Directors will attend meetings with investors and analysts as required.
+Dialogue with other stakeholders (including employees, customers, suppliers and regulatory and governmental bodies) is maintained through various formal and informal means, principally by Executive Directors and Senior Management Team members.
 Results of shareholder votes are made public on this website after the meetings concerned.
 None of the resolutions proposed at any of the annual general meetings held by the Company to date had a significant proportion (more than 20%) of votes cast against them. |

 - |